My choice is: ...

 • Alexandra Dariescu, piano

-Amanda Maier-Röntgen: Six Pieces for Violin and Piano
+Amanda Maier-Röntgen: From 6 Pieces for Violin and Piano

 • Allegro molto.
 Leidenschaftlich